-Tetanus is a serious bacterial disease that affects your nervous system, leading to painful muscle contractions, particularly of your jaw and neck muscles.
-Tetanus can interfere with your ability to breathe and can threaten your life.
-Tetanus is commonly known as "lockjaw."
+Tetanus is a serious disease of the nervous system caused by a toxin-producing bacterium.
+The disease causes muscle contractions, particularly of your jaw and neck muscles.
+Tetanus is commonly known as lockjaw.

+Severe complications of tetanus can be life-threatening.
 There's no cure for tetanus.
-Treatment focuses on managing complications until the effects of the tetanus toxin resolve.
+Treatment focuses on managing symptoms and complications until the effects of the tetanus toxin resolve.

-- Spasms and stiffness in your jaw muscles (trismus)
+- Painful spasms and rigidity in your neck muscles

 - Difficulty swallowing